 Put the chicken over the chervil and add another slice of bread and press down lightly.

 Trim the crusts off each sandwich and cut them into 3 rectangles.

 - An estimated 300 million sandwiches are consumed every day in the US.
 In Britain, that number is around 31 million.

 - 60% of sandwiches sold globally are actually hamburgers.
 In fact, if hamburgers are included, sandwiches account for nearly half of all limited-service restaurant sales.

-- The most expensive sandwich ever sold in a restaurant, named the Quintessential Grilled Cheese and made by New York restaurant Serendipity 3, sold for US$214.
-The most expensive sandwich ever sold anywhere – a grilled toast that seemed to have an image of Virgin Mary on it – sold for US$28,000 on eBay.
+- The most expensive sandwich ever sold in a restaurant named the Quintessential Grilled Cheese and made by New York restaurant Serendipity 3, sold for US$214.
+The most expensive sandwich ever sold anywhere – a grilled toast that seemed to have an image of the Virgin Mary on it – sold for US$28,000 on eBay.